 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

-PrerequisitesStudents must have passed 11354 Using Data to Improve Learning G AND 11351 Curriculum and Assessment in Secondary Education G.
+CorequisitesStudents must have passed or be currently enrolled in 11351 Curriculum and Assessment in Secondary Education G.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 You may purchase the required text through several book retailers such as: Amazon, Book Depository, and Booktopia, amongst others.
 Chapters shall also be available through the library.